ajspurr/stroke_prediction/README.md

 I chose to optimize hyperparameters based on f1 score as this is a well-rounded measure of performance that incorporates recall and precision.
 The argument could be made to optimize solely on recall so as to minimize false negatives.
 This can be explored later.

 ### XGBoost
-#### Weighted XGBoost (no SMOTE)
-Hyperparameter tuning values:
+#### Hyperparameter tuning values:
 - max_depth: range (2, 10, 1)
 - n_estimators: range(60, 220, 40)
 - learning_rate: [0.1, 0.01, 0.05]
 - scale_pos_weight: weights
   - Like the weighted logistic regression, I based the 'weights' on the inverse class distribution in the training data.
 In this case, there are 194 individuals with stroke and 3894 without a stroke.
 So the inverse class distribution is 3894/194 = 20.
 Then for hyperparameter tuning, I added 4 more values to try: the inverse class distribution +/- 25% and +/- 50%.
+#### Optimized Models
+- Weighted XGBoost (no SMOTE)

-#### XGBoost non-weighted, with SMOTE
+- XGBoost non-weighted with SMOTE
-Hyperparameter tuning values same as Weighted XGBoost without SMOTE but without the weight metric

-#### Weighted XGBoost with SMOTE
+- Weighted XGBoost with SMOTE
-Hyperparameter tuning values same as Weighted XGBoost without SMOTE

 #### Combined XGBoost Results
+First column is the orginal non-optimized XGBoost with SMOTE.
 Weighted XGBoost performed better than XGBoost with SMOTE in terms of both recall and f1 score.
 I wanted to test whether using both weights and SMOTE to deal an imbalanced dataset would improve results, but it did not perform better than just using weights.

 <p align="center"><img src="/output/models/combined_metrics_xgb.png" width="900"/></p>